RightsDocketRightsDocket

 Create the project record before you export.

-Sign in, document contributors and AI usage, and buy a pack only when you are ready to export the filing-ready record.
+Sign in, document contributors and AI usage, and choose the paid product only when you are ready to export the structured evidence record.